anastasiafloris/pKaPredict/README.md

 ## 📦 Overview
 This package provides a streamlined pipeline for predicting the pKa values of molecules from their SMILES strings using machine learning.
-It includes tools for data cleaning, descriptor generation via RDKit, and model training using LightGBM and other regressors.
+It includes functionalities that enable descriptor generation via RDKit, and model training using LightGBM and other regressors.
 The package is designed to be easily pip-installable and modular, making it ideal for cheminformatics applications and molecular property prediction tasks.

-## 🎀 Summary
-🤯 Acquiring Dataset <br>
-🧹 Cleaning Dataset <br>
-🛟 Saving the cleaned data to a csv file <br>
-🤓 Computation of RDKit Molecular Descriptors <br>
-💡 Formatting the dataset for machine learning <br>
-🕹️ Machine learning model selection <br>
-🌲 Machine learning model 🥇: ExtraTreesRegressor <br>
-🤖 Machine learning model 🥈 : LGBMRegressor <br>
-🧐 Comparison of the two machine learning models <br>
-🧅 Saving the LGBMRegressor trained model <br>
-🩷 Usage of this trained machine learning model

 ## 👩‍💻 Installation